Karen Lee (politician)

 Karen Elizabeth Lee (born 15 January 1959) is a British Labour Party politician.
 She was the Member of Parliament (MP) for Lincoln between the 2017 general election and the 2019 general election.
 She defeated the sitting Conservative MP, Karl McCartney by 1,538 votes in the 2017 general election but lost to him in 2019.

 In July 2017, Lee was appointed Parliamentary Private Secretary to Shadow Chancellor John McDonnell.
 In January 2018, Lee was promoted to Labour's Shadow Home Office Team as Shadow Minister for Fire and Rescue Services.

 Early life and career

 Karen Lee was educated at South Park High School, Lincoln and Lincoln College, Lincolnshire.
-She has lived in Lincoln for all of her life.
+She gained 3 O-levels and a CSE grade 1 in 1975.
+She has lived in Lincoln all her life.

 Prior to her career in politics, Lee worked in various retail jobs before training as a nurse.
-She worked as a nurse at Lincoln County Hospital for 14 years.
-Since being elected to parliament, Lee has continued to serve the NHS as a nurse.
+She worked as at Lincoln County Hospital for 14 years.
+After being elected to parliament, Lee continued to serve the NHS as a nurse.

 Lee has described herself as a ‘proud trade unionist’, and before entering politics she was a Learning Representative and a Workplace Representative for UNISON.